Nuno-Jesus/Make-A-Make/README.md

 endif
 </pre>

 Takes the name of a variable (not its value), although it can receive a variable that expands to the name of another variable.
-If `VARIABLE-NAME` has an empty value, the conditional evaluates to true.
-Undefined variables have an empty value by default.
+If `VARIABLE-NAME` has a non-empty value, the conditional evaluates to true - false otherwise. **Undefined variables have an empty value by default.**

 For example: